cea-sec/openwec/doc/query.md

 ### Editing the query of an existing subscription

 When editing the query of an existing subscription, **you should not add a new channel**.
-If you do, for each client for which OpenWEC has a bookmark, you will retrieve all existing events for the newly added channel **regardless** of the subscription's `read_existing_events' parameter.
+If you do, for each client for which OpenWEC has a bookmark, you will retrieve all existing events for the newly added channel **regardless** of the subscription's `read_existing_events` parameter.
 You have two (bad) options:
 * Either accept that you will retrieve a lot of events (the number depends on the added channel).
 * Either delete all existing bookmarks for this subscription.
 If you do this, you will probably lose logs.

 This is because a bookmark already exists for the client, so it will be sent when the client enumerates the subscription.
 However, this bookmark does not contain the newly added channel.
-Therefore, the Windows client (strangely) assumes that you want to retrieve all its events, including the existing ones, regardless of the `read_existing_events' setting.
+Therefore, the Windows client (strangely) assumes that you want to retrieve all its events, including the existing ones, regardless of the `read_existing_events` setting.

 ### Query size

-We understand that the event filter query must retrieve events from a maximum of 256 different channels.
+It seems that event filter queries must retrieve events from a maximum of 256 different channels.

 If your query contains more channels, it will be considered invalid by Windows clients.